 At the same time, though, devices are also getting smaller.
 Smartphones and tablets are constantly being made thinner, and now wearables are catching on as well: all the functionality and accessibility of your phone, condensed into a watch.
-So PCB boards not only need to be more condensed than ever, but even the substrate needs to be thinner, so that they can fit increasingly complex computing systems into smaller and smaller packages.
+So Printed Circuit Boards not only need to be more condensed than ever, but even the substrate needs to be thinner, so that they can fit increasingly complex computing systems into smaller and smaller packages.

 The current average thickness of a printed circuit board is between 0.5mm and 0.7mm.
 In the next few years, that’s expected to decrease to 0.4mm or smaller—with a higher overall pin count.
 The difference doesn’t seem like much, but it will open up a whole new realm of technological possibilities as we enter the era of wearables and IoT.

-As PCBs become more complex, 3D integration is becoming one of the growing PCB design trends, allowing for better miniaturization and denser boards, fitting more into a smaller space.
+As Printed Circuit Boards become more complex, 3D integration is becoming one of the growing PCB design trends, allowing for better miniaturization and denser boards, fitting more into a smaller space.
 The most promising approach to 3D integration is proving to be embedding components.

 A variety of components can be embedded, from passives such as resistors and capacitors, to actives such as integrated circuits and chips.
 Embedding offers a number of advantages.
 It allows for smaller boards with increased complexity, while at the same time improving system performance and reducing overall manufacturing costs.